Stampede Trail

 Historically, access to the east end of the trail was gained from the Alaska Railroad.
 Today, the primary access to the trail is from the George Parks Highway (Alaska Route 3) which opened in the early 1970s.
 The Parks Highway intersects the trail at milepost 251.1, two miles north of the center of Healy.
 Though this intersection marks the present-day eastern terminus of the Stampede Road, Lignite Road continues a few miles east from this intersection to the railroad tracks and the Nenana River.

-The trail is located near the northern boundary of Denali National Park in a small finger of State of Alaska public land that extends into the national park.
-The valley, known as the Stampede Valley or the Stampede Corridor, is mostly low-lying tundra and watersheds.